kalyanidhobale1/OIBSIP-/DataAnalytics-L1-Task1-RetailSales/README.md

 - Seaborn
 - Jupyter Notebook

+###Business Recommendation
+1. Focus on high-performing months: Increase promotions and inventory during months with higher sales to maximize revenue.

+2. Target the most active customer groups: Create targeted offers and marketing campaigns for the age group and gender that contribute the most sales.

+3. Focus on high-revenue categories: Give more promotional attention and inventory priority to the product category generating the highest revenue.

 ### Key Insight
 The analysis helps understand sales trends, customer demographics, and category-wise revenue performance.